guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 ### Custom processor

-todo
+Use the `d.AddProcessor` to register your processor with the daemon.

+Processors allow you to extend the backend.
+See the [About Backends: introduction, configuring and extending]https://github.com/flashmob/go-guerrilla/wiki/About-Backends:-introduction,-configuring-and-extending] documentation for more information.

 ### Graceful shutdown

-In all examples above, we did not shutdown the server, assuming that your program will keep busy by doing something else.
-When it's time to close, we do not want to abruptly close and leave any transactions halfway, we want to do a graceful shutdown and finish off any emails, close files/connections and then quit.
+In all examples above, we did not shutdown the daemon, assuming that your program will keep busy by doing something else.
+When it's time to close, we don't want to abruptly close and leave any transactions halfway, we want to do a graceful shutdown and finish off any emails, close files/connections and then quit.
 We do this by calling:

 `s.Shutdown()`